Connectivity: About the WSS Agent

 The connection is refused and the client receives an exception; otherwise, the connection continues.

-- The Web Security Service determines if the connection is from a defined corporate location, the WSS Agent remains in passive mode.
+- The WSS determines if the connection is from a defined corporate location, the WSS Agent remains in passive mode.

 - The WSS verifies that a WSS Admin has configured the portal to block this WSS Agent (for example, a laptop was lost or stolen and the Admin wants to prevent the connection).